Automation on Production Lines: Enhancing Product Quality with Anomaly Detection

 Manufacturers often use industrial systems that gather data from different sensors, and this data can vary drastically, taking into account different levels of noise, frequency of production, various frequencies of measurement etc. These variations can make data difficult to work with, which is why a high level of accuracy is required.

-By using existing and synthetic data and images, we trained our solution to accurately classify these materials as “GOOD” or “CRACKED” and appropriately instructing the manufacturing line to continue or remove any questionable materials.
+By using existing and synthetic data and images, we trained our solution to accurately classify these materials as “GOOD” or “CRACKED” and appropriately instruct the manufacturing line to continue or remove materials.

 As a result, 0% of faulty materials were mislabeled as good, ensuring that the manufacturer could continue to maintain high quality standards for their outputs.

-While A.I. and automation is an invaluable resource for the manufacturing industry, it doesn’t stop there.
+While A.I. and automation are invaluable resources for the manufacturing industry, it doesn’t stop there.
 Across many industries, automated anomaly detection is ensuring that businesses can maintain similarly high levels of quality control.

 In the financial sector, this technology can be used for fraud detection by learning from real and synthetic data examples of suspicious activity.
 When carried out in real time, this technology can prevent fraud before it happens and banks can ensure that their customers’ accounts (and their own reputations) remain safeguarded.

-In healthcare, this advanced AI technology can be used to review medical images and detect anomalies that can lead to faster diagnosis and subsequently speed up treatment.
-An example of this is the intelligent automation software approved by the FDA that takes an image of a patients’ eyes and automatically detects the presence of the retinal disease diabetic retinopathy, and refers them to an eye specialist if detected.
+In healthcare, this advanced A.I. technology can be used to review medical images and detect anomalies that can lead to faster diagnosis and subsequently speed up treatment.
+An example of this is the A.I. enabled process automation software approved by the FDA that takes an image of a patients’ eyes and automatically detects the presence of the retinal disease diabetic retinopathy, and refers them to an eye specialist if detected.

-Harnessing the power of AI enabled anomaly detection is allowing manufacturers to heighten the quality of their output while saving time and money.
+Harnessing the power of A.I. powered anomaly detection is allowing manufacturers to heighten the quality of their output while saving time and money.
 Ultimately, it is allowing those in the manufacturing industry (and beyond) to improve their level of service and stay competitive.